liveslol/dotfiles/README.md

 cd dotfiles
 sudo cp -r ./files/* ~
 ```
+You'll need to restart the pc after doing so and you're good to go!

 Credits: The scripts are from JaKooLits Hyprland-v3 rice and his wonderful bash skills.
 Thanks <